Cardiothoracic Imaging Fellowship

 Application Process:

 Please note: the Fellow Candidate must be eligible to obtain an Arizona medical license prior to the start of the program.
 To be eligible for acceptance, applicants must possess an MD or DO degree, and have completed training and eligible to take the national boards in an ACGME-accredited diagnostic radiology program in the US or Canada, by the fellowship start date.
 We accept applications year-round from second-year and third-year diagnostic radiology residents.
-The interviews are conducted during the summer and fall for the third-year residents.

 Download Application